chharvey/counterpoint/docs/spec/algorithms.md

 ## TypeCheck
 Performs the type-checking piece during semantic analysis.
 ```
+Void TypeCheck(SemanticType type) :=
+	1. *Return*. // NOTE: all SemanticType nodes are valid for now

 Void!
 TypeCheck(SemanticExpression expr) :=
 	1. *Perform:* *Unwrap:* `TypeOf(expr)`.
 		1. *Note:* The result of this step is not used; it is only performed to rethrow any TypeErrors.